denzelrenner/LIFE4136-Group1-Rotation2/README.md

 |Hellanthus annus|XP_022003179.2|
 |Sparassis crispa|XP_027612870.1|

-We identified the closest homolgs for g10577 as being retrotransposons.
+The closest homologs for g10577 were retrotransposons.

 ## Part4 - Domain identification
 We have discovered the closest homologs for our proteins in different species so we can begin investigating the structural domains in our proteins to get an idea of how they function.